Skid Row (American band): United World Rebellion (2009–2016)

 Speaking in 2009 about the next Skid Row album, Hill said "we haven't sat down and recorded anything yet, but we have sat down and worked out some ideas and just played them on a handheld recorder.
 Everybody's writing and we're getting into that mindset.
 Once the wheels get in motion we'll all probably fly out to Atlanta spend a week or two up there come home, go back up there do it again, we're all living in different cities, which can make it difficult at times."

 In February 2013 Skid Row signed with Megaforce Records, and stated the new material would be released as three separate EPs.
 The first chapter United World Rebellion: Chapter One, was released in April 2013, with two more EPs set to follow in the following 12 to 18 months.

 In February 2014, the band began working on the second EP.
 In August 2014, Skid Row released the second chapter of the trilogy titled Rise of the Damnation Army.
 In February 2015, Skid Row were writing the third chapter of the United World Rebellion series.
-In April, Solinger was fired from the band, and the same day he was replaced with Tony Harnell, formerly of the Norwegian power metal band TNT.
+In April, Solinger was fired from the band, and the same day he was replaced with Tony Harnell, then-formerly of the Norwegian power metal band TNT.
 That same month the band released a re-recorded version of its early single, "18 and Life," as a free download.